 Chronic fatigue syndrome (CFS) patients frequently describe difficulties with repeat exercise.
-Here we explore muscle bioenergetic function in response to 3 bouts of exercise.
+Here, we explore muscle bioenergetic function in response to three bouts of exercise.

-CFS patients undertaking MVC fell into 2 distinct groups.
-8 (45%) showed normal PCr depletion in response to exercise at 35% of MVC (PCr depletion >33%; lower 95% CI for controls).
-10 CFS patients had low PCr depletion (generating abnormally low MVC values).
-The CFS whole group exhibited significantly reduced anaerobic threshold, heart rate, VO2, VO2 peak and peak work compared to controls.
+Chronic fatigue syndrome patients undertaking MVC fell into two distinct groups: 8 (45%) showed normal PCr depletion in response to exercise at 35% of MVC (PCr depletion >33%; lower 95% CI for controls); 10 CFS patients had low PCr depletion (generating abnormally low MVC values).
+The CFS whole group exhibited significantly reduced anaerobic threshold, heart rate, VO(2) , VO(2) peak and peak work compared to controls.
 Resting muscle pH was similar in controls and both CFS patient groups.
-However, the CFS group achieving normal PCr depletion values showed increased intra-muscular acidosis compared to controls after similar work after each of the 3 exercise periods with no apparent reduction in acidosis with repeat exercise of the type reported in normal subjects.
+However, the CFS group achieving normal PCr depletion values showed increased intramuscular acidosis compared to controls after similar work after each of the three exercise periods with no apparent reduction in acidosis with repeat exercise of the type reported in normal subjects.
 This CFS group also exhibited significant prolongation (almost 4-fold) of the time taken for pH to recover to baseline.